mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/50.Performing Migrations/default.md

 ## Migrate a VM using vCenter

-**Note:** Migration operation is performed using the Primary IO GUI interface in vCenter as well as through SQS interface library.
+**Note:** Migration operation is performed using the PrimaryIO GUI interface in vCenter as well as through SQS interface library.
 Following sections describe the steps for executing the migration operation through vCenter.

 **Note**: Currently, HDM supports deployment for migration for only one cluster per vCenter at a time.
 If the VMs are to be migrated from multiple clusters, the process of deploy, migrate, undeploy would have to repeat for multiple clusters.